Gaudio History, Family Crest & Coats of Arms

 Contemporary Notables of the name Gaudio (post 1700) +

-- Frank M. Gaudio, American Democrat politician, Candidate in primary for West Virginia State Senate 1st District, 1970
+- Frank M. Gaudio, American Democratic Party politician, Candidate in primary for West Virginia State Senate 1st District, 1970

-- Arthur Gaudio, American Democrat politician, Candidate for Connecticut State House of Representatives from Ansonia, 1946
+- Arthur Gaudio, American Democratic Party politician, Candidate for Connecticut State House of Representatives from Ansonia, 1946

 Related Stories +